cs-namrata-mathur/widget-data-visualization/docs/usage.md

 The **Record containing JSON Data** option retrieves and displays data stored in the  `JSON` format from a specific field of a module.
 You can also filter data that meets specific conditions.

 > [!NOTE]
-> The procedure for configuring Tree Map with static data is the same as for the Sunburst chart as described in the  [Configuring the Sunburst chart with Static Data](#configureStaticData) section.
+> The procedure for configuring Heat Map with static data is the same as for the Sunburst chart as described in the  [Configuring the Sunburst chart with Static Data](#configureStaticData) section.

 A sample of a `JSON` type field is given [here](#sampleJsonHeatMap).